decentraland/documentation/content/creator/worlds/about.md

 Things to remember:
 * remove the `worldConfiguration` section from `scene.json`
-* the size limitation for Worlds (100 MB, an average of 25MB per parcel) is larger than that for LAND parcels (15MB a parcel), so make sure your scene is sized correctly for deployments to Genesis City!
+* the size limitation for Worlds (100 MB total size) is different from that for LAND parcels (15MB per parcel), so make sure your scene is sized correctly for deployments to Genesis City!

 ### World defaults